Send the link below via email or IMCopy

 Quality of mass-produced products was often overlooked and as a result poor-quality, over-decorated and often oversized imitations of traditional items of furniture were being produced, which are of no good to the majority.

-.
-Morris put Ruskin's philosophies into practice, placing great value on craftsmanship, simple forms and patterns inspired by nature and the beauty of natural materials.
+Morris placed great value on craftsmanship, simple forms and patterns inspired by nature and the beauty of natural materials.

 They helped establish a number of